Ketki Dave

-Ketki Joshi Dave (born 23 June 1960) is an Indian actress who mainly works in Hindi films and Hindi television and has also starred in many Gujarati films.
-She is widely popular for playing Daksha Virani in the iconic tv soap opera Kyunki Saas Bhi Kabhi Bahu Thi, and its sequel Kyunki Saas Bhi Kabhi Bahu Thi 2.
+Ketki Dave (Note: alternative spelling: Ketaki) (born 23 June 1960) is an Indian actress who mainly works in Hindi films and Hindi television and has also starred in many Gujarati films and theatre.
+She is widely popular for playing the character of Daksha Virani in the iconic tv soap opera Kyunki Saas Bhi Kabhi Bahu Thi, and its sequel Kyunki Saas Bhi Kabhi Bahu Thi 2 with her famous line "Aara ra ra ra".
 She has appeared in several films, including Aamdani Atthanni Kharcha Rupaiya, Money Hai Toh Honey Hai, Kal Ho Naa Ho, and Hello!
 Hum Lallan Bol Rahe Hain.
-She has also worked in many television productions, including the reality shows Nach Baliye 2, Bigg Boss Season 2, and Behenein.
+She has worked in many television productions, including the reality shows Nach Baliye 2, Bigg Boss Season 2, and Behenein.

-Personal life
+Early and personal life

 Ketki was born on 23 June 1960 to Sarita Joshi, an actress, and Pravin Joshi, a theatre director.
 She has a younger sister, Purbi Joshi, who is also an actress and anchor.
-She was married to the actor Rasik Dave, who died on 30 July 2022.
-Together, they ran a Gujarati theatre company.
+She was married to the actor Rasik Dave.
+They met in 1979 during a common stage play and then married in 1983.
+Together they have a daughter Riddhi Dave and son Abhishek Dave.
+Riddhi is also a theatre actress.
+Rasik died on 29 July 2022 due to complications from kidney failure and was suffering for four years.
+Together, they ran a theatre company, Mudra.